RESIP.NET

 Frequently Asked Questions (FAQ)

 Q: Do RESIP residential IPs affect Facebook Pixel tracking?
-A: Facebook Pixel is code installed on your website and is unrelated to the IP you use to log into Ads Manager.
-RESIP IPs protect your ad account login environment; Pixel tracking is completely unaffected.
+A: No. Facebook Pixel is tracking code installed on the advertiser's website, entirely separate from the ad management dashboard's login network environment.
+RESIP IPs protect the ad account's operational environment; Pixel tracking functionality is completely unaffected.

 Ready to Get Started?